-ARCH 401 | ARCHITECTURAL DESIGN STUDIO VII (0-12-6) Prerequisite: ARCH 302 | F, and upon demand
+ARCH 401 | ARCHITECTURAL DESIGN STUDIO VII (0-12-6)

 In this course, students survey the main theories of urban design by analyzing several case studies throughout recent history.
 They also discuss the multidimensional and interactive aspect of urban design and its relation to architecture, and design a real context urban project in order to integrate the physical, environment, socio-cultural, economic, legal and philosophical elements that shape cities.